 HOW DOES THE PROGRAM WORK?

-- A library purchases one, two or more MonoMouse electronic magnifiers:
+- A library purchases one, two or more MonoMouse-RM electronic magnifiers:

 * A quantity of leaflets specifically designed for the library are supplied, also complimentary